 Every hairstyle has some drawbacks, and one of the significant drawbacks of dreads is dandruff.
 It may not be possible to prevent dandruff completely, but you can treat and reduce the itching and flaking.

 Try to choose a locking method that will allow you to wash your hair at least once a week.
 But you may need to wash your hair more frequently if you are prone to dandruff.
 Besides, if you work in a dusty environment, you need to wash your hair more often.

-You can soak the hair for 10-15 minutes using the Baking Soda, and the Apple Cider Vinegar.
+You can soak the hair for 10-15 minutes using Baking Soda, and Apple Cider Vinegar.
 Try always to wash your hair with residue-free shampoos.
 If you want to have healthy hair, you need a healthy scalp.
 Dreads are different from normal hair, so use products designed specifically for dreaded hair.

 All products you use should be residue-free because some residues cause dirt and oils to collect on the scalp, causing irritation and itching.
 You can apply rosemary oil and tea tree as both of them are good for dandruff.
 Always try to keep your roots neat so that you can allow natural oils to make it to the ends of your hair.

 Can I wash my dreads every day?

 Ans: It depends on several things like your lifestyle, the age of your dreads, and your personal preference.
 You should always try to wash your hair at least once every week.
 You should listen to your hair and wash it when it is dirty, which will help your dreads to grow faster.
 You don’t need to wash them daily because your dreads require enough time to dry.